Gibbs measures for foliated bundles with negatively curved leaves: Gibbs measures and F -harmonic measures for foliated bundles

-We can now define $F$-harmonic measures for foliated bundles. \begin{defi} Let $F:T^1B\to\R$ be a Hölder continuous function.
+We can now define the notion of $F$-harmonic measures for foliated bundles.
+Since leaves are quotients of $N$ (they are Riemannian covers of the base), it makes sense to talk about $F$-harmonic functions on them. \begin{defi} Let $F:T^1B\to\R$ be a Hölder continuous function.
 A probability measure $m$ on $M$ will be called $F$-harmonic if it has Lebesgue disintegration in the leaves of $\F$ and if the densities in the plaques are $F$-harmonic. \end{defi} The existence of these measures comes from Theorem \ref{bijectionFgibbsFharmonic}, which is proven in the next paragraph.